 4.18.2.
-Trails
+Multi-Use Trails

-Trails shall be 3.0 m wide with a 75 mm light duty asphalt surface in accordance with the Standard Details (Section 4.22).
+Trails shall be constructed in accordance with the Standard Details (Section 4.22) and the requirements in Table 4-7.

 Trails are required on both sides of arterial roads and may replace sidewalks on collector or local roads where needed to conform to the Trails Master Plan, relevant Area Structure Plans, and the Active Transportation Strategy or for trail continuity.